jeffreypersons/CS153-Compilers/HW06/README.md

 The above will generate .j (JVM assembly) and a .class (JVM bytecode) files of the same name.
-The output location defaults to the parent directory of the given sourcefile, but can be specified with the command line option `-d`.
+The output location defaults to the parent directory of the given sourcefile, but can be specified with the command line option `-d` (to be added in the near future).

 #### Executing a SimpL program